nsidc/qgreenland/doc/user/how-to/adding-data.md

 You can create your own custom boundary polygon layer to extract features from.
-Follow the instructions above on [Creating New Vector Layers from Scratch](#Creating-New-Vector-Layers-from-Scratch) to draw a polygon layer from scratch.
-Then, follow the instructions on [Selecting for Greenland-Specific Vector Data](Selecting-for-Greenland-Specific-Vector-Data) to extract features from vector layers using the custom polygon boundary layer instead of the "Greenland coastlines 2017" layer.
+Follow the instructions above on [Creating New Vector Layers from Scratch](#creating-new-vector-layers-from-scratch) to draw a polygon layer from scratch.
+Then, follow the instructions on [Selecting for Greenland-Specific Vector Data](#selecting-for-greenland-specific-vector-data) to extract features from vector layers using the custom polygon boundary layer instead of the "Greenland coastlines 2017" layer.